siinvictus/Perceptions-about-tech-and-creative-communities-in-Tirana/README.md

 ## Key Topics Covered:

--Interest levels in technology, AI, gaming, cinematography, marketing, and more -Event participation patterns and preferences -Motivations and challenges for community engagement -Preferences for online vs. in-person events
+- Interest levels in technology, AI, gaming, cinematography, marketing, and more
+- Event participation patterns and preferences
+- Motivations and challenges for community engagement
+- Preferences for online vs. in-person events
--The role of communities in skill development
+- The role of communities in skill development

 ## Viewing the Report
 You can view the full report online or download the PDF from the repository.

 ## Key Findings

--84% of respondents cited "gaining new knowledge" as their primary motivation for attending events.
+- 84% of respondents cited "gaining new knowledge" as their primary motivation for attending events.
--Strong preference for in-person events (75%) over online formats (43%).
+- Strong preference for in-person events (75%) over online formats (43%).
--Instagram (72%) and word-of-mouth (65.5%) are the primary channels for event discovery.
+- Instagram (72%) and word-of-mouth (65.5%) are the primary channels for event discovery.
--Engagement quality, overall organization, and content depth are the main challenges faced by participants.
+- Engagement quality, overall organization, and content depth are the main challenges faced by participants.

 ## Authors
 Silva Bashllari - Data Scientist and Community Builder